mozilla/addons-server/docs/topics/installation.rst

  * libxml2 (for building lxml, used in tests)
  * libmemcached

-If you're on a foolish Linux distro that splits all its packages into ``-dev`` and normal stuff, make sure you're getting all those ``-dev`` packages too.
+If you're on a Linux distro that splits all its packages into ``-dev`` and normal stuff, make sure you're getting all those ``-dev`` packages too (see below for Ubuntu details).

 Use the Source